jorovipe97/express-mongoose-docker-crud/README.md

 ```bash
 docker-compose up
 ```

+Note that MongoDB server is exposed to the local machine port 15000 instead of 27017 to avoid conflicts with any local mongodb server.

 ## Using the API
 If you want an easy way to test the API it's highly recommended to use the Postman collection I've tailored.